She came of the production line in December 1983 according to BMbikes, but she was first registered in February 1986.

 The Honda was got working again (only two cylinders, but four spark plugs – all defective) but the time and hassle that it took just to reach the plugs confirmed my decision to keep the much simpler BM.
 The Honda was sold and I decided to restore the BMW as a project.

 I will still use the BMW for trips where I may need to go at motorway speeds but I don’t flog it anymore.
+70mph is not sustained high speed (20hp will get it to 70bhp) so I am not too worried about further valve seat recession.
 The panniers are quite roomy and each will hold a full face helmet with ease.